-This course applies state-of-the-art innovation methodologies to improve health care delivery for providers, and outcomes and experience for patients.
+This course applies state-of-the-art innovation methodologies to improve health care delivery, outcomes, and experiences for patients and providers.
 It begins with an extended discussion of how we might apply principles of analytical and scientific thinking—including rhetorical analysis and behavioral economics—to operational problems in health care.
 And it examines strategies for identifying and solving those problems; including ethnographic research to reveal what others have missed; problem reframing to enable high-impact solution directions; intentional divergence to unlock teams from initial, less productive concepts; rapid hypothesis validation to learn quickly at low cost whether and how best to invest in scaling; and designing delightful experiences, which drive word-of-mouth and catalyze the spread of desirable behaviors.

 Course Dates: June 5–July 30, 2018